camerondurham/cs350-docker/README.md

 The interface is based off of [Noah Kim's](https://github.com/noahbkim) and my [csci104/docker](https://github.com/csci104/docker).

 For more information, please see the [wiki](https://github.com/camerondurham/cs350-docker/wiki).
-For any questions, bugs or problems with these instructions, please [create an issue](https://github.com/camerondurham/cs350-docker/issues/new/choose) or send a DM [on Discord](https://discord.com/users/632337069955612703).
+For any questions, bugs or problems with these instructions, **please [create an issue](https://github.com/camerondurham/cs350-docker/issues/new/choose)**.
+To help me in maintaining this repo, issues help track problems people have so any knowledge is documented, shared, and easier to track.
+Thanks!

 ### Supported Platforms